mattdeloia/CATTConV/CATTCon_Personality_Dashboard.md

 ## K Means Clustering (All Personality Dimensions)

-##### Personality dimensions were faceted based on variability among clusters (9 personality dimensions with high variability are displayed below).
+##### Three personality clusters resulted from the respondent data.
+Highlighted in green are personality dimensions with greatest variability that serve as the defining features of the cluster.

 ![](CATTCon_Personality_Dashboard_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->